 We know that investing in anything is a big decision and that you probably have a lot of questions.
 We've listed out a few of the most commonly asked questions about the Community Investment Program below.
-If your question isn't listed, feel free to reach out to our CIP Coordinator, Kathy Nash, at [email protected] or 630-446-0010.
+If your question isn't listed, feel free to reach out to one of our CIP Volunteers at [email protected] or 630-446-0010.

 Why ask our Community to Invest?

 It’s how Co-ops build the capital they need to be successful.
 Community investment demonstrates the existence of a loyal customer base, which:

 - generates funding that is less costly and more flexible than banks can offer

 - gives commercial lenders confidence that Prairie Food Co-op is viable and desirable so they can offer PFC additional financing if needed

 What’s in it for investors like me?

 You have the opportunity to earn a respectable return and gain the satisfaction of knowing your money will:

 - be invested locally